 In the Right Place at the Right Time

-It was also a time when visionary, enterprising Czechs began fledgling businesses, some of which have flourished in the last twenty years.
+It was also a time when visionary, enterprising Czechs began fledgling businesses, some of which are still doing well.
 One such person was Jiri Fraus who started under his name a small publishing house for language learning materials.

 From our teaching, we had some ideas for a possible English conversation book and so decided to contact several educational publishers with a query letter.
 Fraus responded by return mail – which usually means rejection, but in this case, to our pleasant surprise, the response was positive!
 They requested specific subject and chapter proposals, which we submitted.
 About a year later, we visited Fraus Publishing in Plzen (west of Prague) on a cold winter’s day to discuss our proposal.
 Several of the small staff including the director gathered around a table and we all hammered out the details of the format, content and graphics.

 Time went on and we found ourselves back in Australia.
-One day, Fraus Publishing contacted us again and asked if we were interested in revising and updating our original book!
-By now the publisher had grown and is occupying an impressive three-storey building with an educational supplies shop on the ground floor, and working in partnership with a German publishing house.
+One day, ten years after the publication of Let’s Talk, Fraus Publishing contacted us again.
+They asked if we were interested in revising and updating our original book!
+The publishing company had grown and was occupying an impressive three-storey building with an educational supplies shop on the ground floor, and working in partnership with a German publishing house.
 (Their website is http://www.fraus.com/)

-Today, English teaching in the Czech Republic is very different from those first few years after the Iron Curtain fell, almost exactly a quarter of a century ago.
+Today, English teaching in the Czech Republic is very different from those first few years after the Iron Curtain fell, almost exactly thirty years ago.
 The Czech young people we taught have gone on to become fine English teachers in their own right.
 The book market for English learning has a rich diversity of quality books – alongside valuable online tools, undreamt of when we produced Let’s Talk.